symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

     $documentManager->persist($myBlock);

 Note the ``sidebarBlock`` is the identifier we chose for the block.
-Together with the parent document of the block, this makes the block unique.
-The other properties are specific to ``Symfony\Cmf\Bundle\BlockBundle\Doctrine\Phpcr\SimpleBlock``.
+Together with the parent document of the block, this defines the unique identifier of the block.
+The other properties (title and body) are specific to the ``Symfony\Cmf\Bundle\BlockBundle\Doctrine\Phpcr\SimpleBlock``.

 The simple block is now ready to be rendered, see